docsforadobe/javascript-tools-guide/8 - ExtendScript Tools and Features/extendscript-reflection-interface.rst

 string
 Classname: The class name of an object.

-NOTE: Class names start with a capital letter.
+.. note:: Class names start with a capital letter.
 Thus, the value string stands for a JavaScript string, while String is a JavaScript String wrapper object.

 *: Any type.
 This is the default. null
 undefined: Return data type for a function that does not return